YacineOuhrouche/Circuits_Repo/BJT_Circuits/DCDC_Converter/README.md

 ---
 ### Why the Output Voltage Can Be Higher or Lower
-- Same thing as Buck-Boost converter
+- Same calculation as Buck-Boost converter.

 📷 **Schematic Diagram:**